Enabling Multi-programming Mechanism for Quantum Computing in the NISQ Era: Hardware-aware multi-programming compiler

-By default multi-programming mechanism reduces circuit fidelity compared to standalone circuit execution mode.
+By default the multi-programming mechanism reduces circuit fidelity compared to standalone circuit execution mode.
 If the fidelity reduction is significant, circuits should be executed independently or the number of simultaneous circuits should be reduced even though the hardware throughput can be decreased as well.
 Therefore, we consistently check the circuit fidelity difference between independent versus concurrent execution.

-We start with qubit partition process for each circuit independently and obtain the fidelity score of the partition.
+We start with the qubit partition process for each circuit independently and obtain the fidelity score of the partition.
 Next, this qubit partition process is applied to these circuits to compute the fidelity score when executing them simultaneously.
 The difference between the fidelity scores is denoted $\Delta S$, which is the fidelity metric.
-If $\Delta S$ is less than a specific threshold $\delta$, it means simultaneous circuit execution does not detriment significantly the fidelity score, thus circuits can be executed concurrently, otherwise, independently or reduce the number of simultaneous circuits.
-The fidelity metric along with the parallelism manager help to define the optimal number of simultaneous circuits to be executed.
+If $\Delta S$ is less than a specific threshold $\delta$, it means simultaneous circuit execution does not significantly detriment the fidelity score, thus circuits can be executed concurrently, otherwise, independently or reduce the number of simultaneous circuits.
+The fidelity metric and the parallelism manager help determine the optimal number of simultaneous circuits to be executed.

-\subsection{Scheduler}
+\section{Scheduler}